wp-plugins/p3-profiler/readme.txt

 </code>

 == Changelog ==

+= 1.5.2 =
+ * Fix a race condition in the error detection logic
+ * Add a notice about WordPress SEO and Jetpack

 = 1.5.1 =
  * Fix a bug which broke debug mode and caused scanning to not work properly for some users.